handokosugiarto/handokosugiarto/README.md

 ### Hi there 👋
 ### My Name is Handoko Sugiarto.
 I am originally come from Jakarta, Indonesia.
-I have been living in the for 1.5 years currently under Permanent Resident status.
+I have been living in the US for 1.5 years currently under Permanent Resident status.

 <!--
 **handokosugiarto/handokosugiarto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.